karlo445/karlo445/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm a self-thought frontend developer, I like learning new things and solving problems!
-You can find more about me on my [LinkedIn](https://www.linkedin.com/in/karlo-%C5%A1imi%C4%87-309338237/)!
+Hi I'm a frontend developer, I like learning new things and solving problems!

 - 🌱 I’m currently learning Typescript
 - 💬 Ask me about anything!!